artnoisenik/machinelee/docs/terms/overview-terms.md

 15. **Chatbot:** A software application used to conduct an online chat conversation via text or text-to-speech, in lieu of providing direct contact with a human agent.
 Often powered by LLMs.

 16. **Bias in AI:** Refers to the tendency of AI models to produce results that are systemically prejudiced due to erroneous assumptions in the machine learning process.

+17. **Prompt Engineering:** The process of designing and refining input prompts to effectively guide an AI model's responses towards desired outcomes or specific types of information.